FAQ

 Can physicians talk to Gateway about practice support?

 Yes.
-Gateway can discuss wound-care access, documentation, patient flow, facility relationships, and compliant growth without referral-buying arrangements.
+Gateway can discuss wound-care access, documentation, care coordination, facility relationships, and compliant clinical collaboration without referral-buying arrangements.

 What wound types does Gateway support?